-Leasehold improvements 15 years Office equipment, fixtures and furniture 3-10 years
+Leasehold improvements15 yearsOffice equipment, fixtures and furniture3-10 yearsRight of Use assets15 years

 Note 1 - Accounting policies (continued)

 Investments

 Investments comprise investments in quoted and unquoted equity instruments which are measured at fair value where this can be measured reliably.
 Where fair value cannot be measured reliably then the investment is carried at cost less impairment.
 Changes in fair value are recognised in the Income Statement.
 The Group also has one investment in a subsidiary, The Law Society of Scotland Services Limited, for which the cost model has been adopted.